It was probably the worst prediction in

 history.
 Back in the 1940s, Thomas Watson, boss of the giant IBM Corporation, reputedly forecast

-the global population of computers has now risen to something like one billion machines!
+Six decades later and—if you count smartphones—the global population of computers has now risen to well over five billion machines!

 To be fair to Watson, computers have changed enormously in that time.
 In the 1940s, they were giant